brandalston/OBCT/README.md

   - `OBCT.py` contains the formulations of each model for solving using Gurobi9.x
   - `TREE.py` creates the necessary tree information including path, child, and other information
   - `SPEED_UP.py` contains the code for the callbacks used in user fractional separation procedures
-  - `RESULTS.py` contains the code for viewing model decision variable results and generating the .csv results files among other model results
+  - `UTILS.py` contains the code for viewing model decision variable results and generating the .csv results files among other utility functions
   - `model_runs.py` contains the code necessary to create, solve, and report results in a `.csv` file of each instance called by the user
   - `pareto_runs.py` contains the code necessary to create a pareto frontier `.png` file of instances called by the user

 - `results_files/` folder stores the generated `.csv` files with model metrics
 - `results_figures/` folder stores the generated `.png` files for experimental results
+- `log_files/` folder stores model `.lp` files and Gurobi `.txt` log files
 - `Datasets/` folder contains the datasets used for generating experimental results
   - Note: `Datasets/` should also be used as the folder where user dataset `.csv` files are stored